freenas/freenas-docs/userguide/system.rst

 to instruct the system to go back to that system state.
 #endif freenas

-#ifdef truenas
-If an update fails, reboot the system and select the previous boot environment, using the instructions in :ref:`If Something Goes Wrong`, to instruct the system to go back to that system state.
-#endif truenas

 .. note:: Boot environments are separate from the configuration database.
 Boot environments are a snapshot of the *operating system* at a specified time.
 When a %brand% system